-In terms of the needs of elected members on the Joint Committee and senior council officers, regular meetings are held to ensure that they are kept up to date with issues as they emerge.
+In terms of the needs of elected Members on the Joint Committee and senior officers from the Joint Committee, regular monthly meetings are held to ensure that they are kept up to date with issues as they emerge.

-Training was recently provided to the Members of the new Audit Committee.
+Training was provided during 2015/16 to the Members of the new Audit Committee.
 The training needs of both Members and senior officers are kept under review.

-In relation to officers within the organisation personal training and development plans are in place and kept under review.
+In relation to officers within the organisation, personal training and development plans are in place and kept under review.
 All staff attend relevant seminars and conferences on a regular basis.